ec-jrc/lisflood-model/2_01_stdLISFLOOD_overview/index.md

 | Irrigated agriculture                                        | Evapotranspiration lower than for forest but still significant | Rooting depth lower than for forest but still significant | Medium concentration time                                    |
 | Other (agricultural areas, non-forested natural area, pervious surface of urban areas) | Evapotranspiration lower than for forest but still significant | Rooting depth lower than for forest but still significant | Medium concentration time                                    |

-If you activate any of LISFLOOD's options for writing internal model fluxes to time series or maps (described in the [user's guide](https://ec-jrc.github.io/lisflood-code/4_annex_settings_and_options/).
+If you activate any of LISFLOOD's options for writing internal model fluxes to time series or maps (described in the [User Guide](https://ec-jrc.github.io/lisflood-code/4_annex_settings_and_options/)).

 the model will report the real fluxes, which are the fluxes multiplied by the corresponding fraction.
 The Figure below illustrates this for evapotranspiration (evaporation and transpiration) which calculated differently for each of this five aggregated classes.